bazelbuild/bazel-gazelle/repository.rst

 The Gazelle repository provides three rules:

-* `go_repository`_ downloads a Go project over HTTP or using a version control tool like git.
+* `go_repository`_ downloads a Go project using either ``go mod download``, a version control tool like ``git``, or a direct HTTP download.
 It understands Go import path redirection.
 If build files are not already present, it can generate them with Gazelle.
 * `git_repository`_ downloads a project with git.
 Unlike the native ``git_repository``, this rule allows you to specify an "overlay": a set of files to be copied into the downloaded project.
 This may be used to add